The Life Cycle of a Pimple

 How to help a pimple heal

 It’s worth saying again: don’t squeeze/pop/pick those pimples: you could push the infection down deeper, create more acne, or cause permanent scarring.
 Dr. Lee tells patients to keep blemishes covered with a spot treatment as a deterrent.
-SLMD Spot Check Acne Patches with salicylic acid protect and heal pimples with salicylic acid, soaking up pus and easing inflammation.
+For comedones, apply salicylic acid, and for inflammatory pimples, use benzoyl peroxide.
+Covering acne with a medicated patch will help heal pimples while also protecting them from any urge to pick.

-Even if you leave your pimple totally alone, there’s still a good chance you’ll experience some degree of post-inflammatory hyperpigmentation (PIH): those pink, red, tan or brown spots that can linger for what feels like forever after a breakout.
-SLMD Dark Spot Fix is a highly-concentrated gel that improves the appearance of dark spots and helps prevent new areas of hyperpigmentation from forming.
+Even if you leave your pimple totally alone, there’s still a good chance you’ll experience some degree of post-inflammatory hyperpigmentation (PIH) or post-inflammatory erythema (PIE): those pink, red, tan or brown spots that can linger for what feels like forever after a breakout.
+These marks typically aren't permanent, and using a spot treatment can help prevent them.

-Effectively controlling your acne means managing it at every stage — and preventing breakouts from the beginning.
-I created SLMD Acne System to give patients a simple, 3 step regimen that really works.
-When you combine that with powerful spot treatments to target pimples when they do pop up, clearer skin is truly possible.
+It's important to manage acne from the beginning.
+I created my SLMD Acne System to give patients a simple, 3 step regimen that really works.
+Combine that with spot treatments to target pimples when they do pop up...and please, try not to stress — almost everyone gets acne now and again.